 The following strategies guide our advice to clients and are reflected in the positioning of the Founders Fund.

 Like we’ve done in the Founders Fund, we suggest investors stick close to their long-term target of stocks and bonds.
-This might require some rebalancing given the recent rise in markets.
-Investors drawing from their portfolio, including those enrolled in the newly launched Steadyhand Retirement Withdrawal Program, should top up their spending reserve.
+This will require some rebalancing given the sharp rise in markets.
+Investors drawing from their portfolio, including those enrolled in the Steadyhand Retirement Withdrawal Program, should top up their spending reserve.
 We recommend investors have two years worth of expenses set aside in the reserve (please contact us if you’d like to learn more about the program).

 Bonds

-The risk versus return trade-off for bonds has improved but returns are likely to come with higher volatility than investors have been accustomed to as yields react to changes in inflation and central bank activity.
-Over the next five years, we expect bonds to return between 4-6% per year, which translates to a 20-30% cumulative return.
+The risk versus return trade-off for bonds is in line with long-term averages but returns are likely to come with higher volatility than investors have been accustomed to as yields react to changes in interest rate expectations and central bank activity.
+Over the next five years, we expect bonds to return between 3-5% per year, which translates to a 15-25% cumulative return.

 Bonds remain an important tool for most clients.
 They can provide safety when stocks are volatile, and as such, are a diversifier for a balanced portfolio.

-In the Founders Fund, we’ve maintained our below-target weight in bonds (32%) but have increased the allocation with the rise in yields.
-We continue to hold an above-target weighting in cash (8%), which provides some defence when interest rates are rising and gives the fund liquidity.
-Much of the cash is invested in short-term investments such as T-Bills which are currently yielding approximately 5%.
+In the Founders Fund, we’re close to our target weight in bonds (34%).
+We continue to hold an above-target weighting in cash (7%), which provides some defence when interest rates are rising and gives the fund liquidity.
+Much of the cash is invested in short-term investments such as T-Bills which are currently yielding approximately 3.3%.

 Stocks